Apalachee language

 Apalachee was a Muskogean language of Florida.
 It was closely related to Koasati and Alabama.
+Apalachee was found to belong to the same branch of the Muskogean family as Koasati, Alabama, and Hitchiti.

 The language is known primarily from one document, a letter written in 1688 to Charles II of Spain.
 Geoffrey Kimball has produced a grammatical sketch and a vocabulary of the language based on the contents of the letter.

-Apalachee was found to belong to the same branch of the Muskogean family as Koasati, Alabama, and Hitchiti.

 Phonology

 Consonants

 Orthography is only shown where it differs from the IPA.